Jodi BruceHead of School

 Amy SiamaAdministrative Assistant

 Lehrman is fortunate that Brooklyn born Amy came to Miami.
-Amy brought her three children to Lehrman, loved it so much that she became president of the parent association, and is now administrative assistant and teaches after school dance classes.
+Amy brought her three children to Lehrman, loved it so much that she became president of the parent association, and is now administrative assistant and teaches after school dance and theater classes.
 Amy, who started dancing at the age of three and continued into her 20s, performed and taught dance for 15 years.
 Her current favorite is hip hop.
 Besides time spent with her family or on the dance floor, Amy likes to travel.

 Renee SteinmanAdministrative Assistant